Mongrel Mob: Operation Notus

-The investigation culminated with the raids of over 40 properties, in Kawerau, Ōpōtiki, Whakatane; and 3 properties in Gisborne and Hastings; leading to the subsequent arrest of the 30 associates.
+The investigation culminated with the raids of over 40 properties, in Kawerau, Ōpōtiki, Whakatāne; and 3 properties in Gisborne and Hastings; leading to the subsequent arrest of the 30 associates.
 Along with the arrests, the police confiscated over 25 firearms, over $2.6 million worth of methamphetamine, over $100,000 in bank accounts as well as over 100 cannabis plants.
 Also confiscated were residential property, boats, jet-skis, motorcycles, and cars.
 Eastern Bay of Plenty Area Commander Inspector Kevin Taylor said, "We are committed to protecting our communities from the harm caused by organised crime and today's arrests will go a long way to disrupting the supply of methamphetamine and cannabis in Kawerau and wider Bay of Plenty region."
 Kawerau is commonly known as a 'red-town', a town that is known to be a Mongrel Mob stronghold.